 Subsequent studies have confirmed that you don’t need to be a new parent or an intoxicated sports fan to cry even when you feel happy — you just have to have feelings, and a face.

 If we don’t cry happy tears because we’re sad deep down, why do we do it?
 The short answer, Aragón says, is that crying intensifies life’s happiest moments.
 Our tears release neurotransmitters known as leucine enkephalin, which can act as a natural painkiller.
 When people cry because they’re sad, this makes them feel better.
 But when people cry because they’re happy, that same neurotransmitter makes them feel that much happier.
 In other words, tears encourage catharsis.

 A more complex explanation for tears of joy involves the theory that our brains don’t always know the difference between positive and negative emotions.
-The hypothalamus, an almond-sized part of the limbic system, responds to emotions through strong neural signals from the amygdala which cannot always discern the difference between happy and sad signals, Jordan Gaines Lewis, a professor of psychiatry at Penn State, explains.
+The hypothalamus, an almond-sized part of the limbic system, responds to emotions through strong neural signals from the amygdala, which cannot always discern the difference between happy and sad signals, Jordan Gaines Lewis, a professor of psychiatry at Pennsylvania State University, wrote on Psychology Today.
 When happy and sad signals get their wires crossed, this activates the parasympathetic nervous system, which helps us calm down after trauma and releases the neurotransmitter acetylcholine.
 Acetylcholine tells our tear ducts to get busy.
 So we cry.

 Children are just as likely to cry happy tears as adults, Aragón says, and men are just as likely as women to cry tears of joy.
 “We have found that both men and women cry happy tears,” she says.